DennyMaverick/DennyMaverick/README.md

 ---

-I'm a **Frontend Developer**, passionate about creating beautiful and functional websites.
+I'm a **Frontend Developer**, passionate about creating beautiful and functional websites and web applications.
 For me, it's important that websites **not only work**, but also **delight users**.
 I believe that **design and UX contribute 70% to a project's success**.